802.11 ax is Wi-Fi 6, the next gen wireless network standard. Read about its benefits and listen to experts discussing it via a podcast.

 Wi-Fi 6, is it available?

-802.11ax (Wi-Fi 6), an almost ratified standard along with Wi-Fi Alliance (WFA) certification and compliance, is expected to be available by Q3 of 2019.
+Yes 802.11ax (Wi-Fi 6) is available now.
 Every network manager should start thinking about 802.11ax, especially if you’re still using 802.11n or if you’re considering deploying many new wireless devices or into new spaces where WLAN will be in high demand.

 How can ALE help?

-ALE Wi-Fi solutions are found in enterprises of all sizes, from small to extra-large, in various verticals such as healthcare, education in primary/K-12 or large universities, transportation, retail, hospitality, government and even utilities.
+ALE Wi-Fi solutions are found in organisations of all sizes, from small to extra-large, in various sectors such as government, healthcare, education in primary or large universities, transportation, retail and even utilities.

 Many of our customers look at upgrading their Wi-Fi infrastructure every 4-5 years and with Wi-Fi 6, some will begin transitioning earlier than that – at least partially, depending on areas where their network is reaching capacity as well as those who simply want the latest technological advances.
 In the next 24 months, we expect most enterprises to have some components of their infrastructure running on this newest technology.